-Japan is not the clichéd vacation wish list destination, but talk to anyone who has been there, and they come over all funny.
-Like you are bringing back memories of a long lost lover.
-Because a cultural vacation to Japan, rooted in landscapes and rich culture, have an effect on people that makes them want to go back again and again.
+Japan is not a clichéd, vacation wishlist destination, but talk to anyone who has been there, and they come over all funny, like you are evoking memories of a long lost lover.
+A cultural vacation to Japan, rooted in landscapes and rich culture, has an effect on people that makes them want to go back again and again.
 They become addicted to the love.
 So, just what is the J-Factor?

-Not that love should ever be based on looks alone, but Japan definitely is a stunner.
-Ridiculously beautiful, your photos of temples emerging from the middle of a misty lake, a multi-coloured maple forest in autumn, crystalline waters of a Pacific Island, the world famous cherry blossoms or the snow settling on a mountain monastery in winter, will all look photoshopped.
+True love may not be based on looks alone, but Japan is definitely a stunner.
+Ridiculously beautiful, your photos of temples emerging from the middle of a misty lake, a multi-coloured maple forest in autumn, crystalline waters of a Pacific island, the world famous cherry blossoms or the snow settling on a mountain monastery in winter - all will look Photoshopped.

-Japan is also a sensual country and who doesn’t fall in love with that?
+Japan is also a sensuous country, and who doesn’t fall in love with that?
 The food always tastes amazing, the mountain air smells so good it is hard to believe they haven’t bottled it and started selling it yet from their wide array of vending machines.
-And everywhere you go, you hear so many different sounds to western cultures.
-From the fake bird noises designed to calm commuters in a busy Tokyo station to hearing monks chant at sunrise in the mountains of Nagano.
+And everywhere you go, you hear so many different sounds to Western cultures: from the fake bird noises designed to calm commuters in a busy Tokyo station to hearing monks chant at sunrise in the mountains of Nagano.
 And for the sense of touch, nothing really beats the daily ritual of the onsen, or hot thermal bath.
 Stay in a mountain ryokan, or traditional inn, and have your own private bath, often on a terrace overlooking the peaks, to truly immerse yourself in Japanese sensuality.